 Admiralty & Maritime Law

 Our Admiralty and Maritime Law practice includes all aspects of brown water and offshore marine and energy operations.
-MBLB handles property damage and personal injury claims, cargo claims and subrogation, salvage, vessel seizures and enforcement of maritime liens, and other energy and offshore-related litigation.
+MBLB handles property damage and personal injury defense claims, cargo claims and subrogation, salvage, vessel seizures and enforcement of maritime liens, and other energy and offshore-related defense litigation.
 We also assist in the negotiation of contracts and other corporate transactions.
 We handle all types of marine contracts, including charter parties, bills of sale, and vessel documentation.
 We also have expertise in the areas of marine insurance, vessel construction and financing, sales, chartering, crewing, management, service, fleeting, brokerage, salvage/heavy lift and affreightment agreements.

 MBLB routinely defends serious personal injury and death claims arising under the Jones Act, the General Maritime Law, Section 905(b) of the Longshore and Harbor Worker’s Compensation Act, the Outer Continental Shelf Lands Act, and the Death on the High Seas Act.
 We have also handled collision cases, property damage cases, pipeline damage cases, fleet break-aways, master service agreements and marine insurance issues.
 We handle a variety of contracts daily often under exigent circumstances.
-We you need us, we are ready.
+When you need us, we are ready.

 Admiralty & Maritime Law Clients

 Our clients range from international Fortune 500 companies to national insurers to local businesses.
 We represent barge owners and operators, towboat companies, line haul operators, cargo interests, stevedores, fleets and terminals as well as marine underwriters.
 Our offshore clients include natural resource exploration companies, vessel operators, divers, construction companies, salvage companies, dredge operators and the nation’s only deepwater oil port.
 A short list includes the following:

 - Bollinger Shipyards, Inc.